Kojetín: Sights

-The most important monument and the landmark of the town is the Church of the Assumption of the Virgin Mary.
+The most important monument and the main landmark of the town is the Church of the Assumption of the Virgin Mary.
 This Baroque church from the end of the 17th century was built on a Gothic ground plan.

 The former synagogue in Kojetín is one of the oldest synagogues in Moravia.
 The building currently serves as a prayer house for the Czechoslovak Hussite Church.
 There is also a Jewish cemetery, first documented after 1550.